 It was planned to happen until it didn’t.
 But then, several years later, it did.

 Basically, it’s one of those “lost” cards that has surfaced on the secondary market, albeit in very small numbers.
-One of those unicorns has shown up on eBay and it’s already got Nixon in the landmark set’s upper echelon as far as prices go.
-And there’s still plenty of time to go.
+One of those unicorns has showed up on eBay in December, 2018.
+It’s selling price put Nixon in the landmark set’s upper echelon as far as prices go.

 Lost and Found: The 1996 Leaf Signature Series Otis Nixon Autograph